 Once you have your About Me page written, you will also need to do a smaller excerpt that explains who you are in less than 50 words.
 This should give a short sentence about who you are and your why needs to be apparent.
 I will give you mine as an example:

 Hi!
 I’m Monique – a Las Vegas native who doubles as a HR Manager & travel junkie (contradicting, I know).
-My love for travel has taken me all over the world at only 23.
+My love for travel has taken me all over the world at such a young age.
 I strive to share my travel journey to inspire YOU to see this beautiful world we live in!

 See?
 I gave my name, a little touch of who I am, what my blog is about (travel), and my why.
 All in a perfect, 50 word package.
 Remember, there’s no right or wrong way to write your about me page.
 This is your voice, who you are, and why you are doing this crazy dream of becoming a blogger to begin with!
 I have already updated mine about 20 times since first writing it, so just start it.
 It’s better to have something that is not perfect than nothing at all.